 - What medications are you taking due to your stroke?

 Common medications for after a stroke include: Aspirin, Plavix, Anticoagulants, Statins, and High Blood Pressure Medication.
-All of these medications for a stroke could be insurable depending on your symptoms.

 Life Insurance Quotes After a Stroke